 In most cases, it is better to minimize the number of user personas for better understanding and maximum reach.
 Having three to four user personas will be enough for most projects.

 Customers only buy products that can satisfy their needs and makes their job easier.
-So when creating a product, always have your end-user in mind.
+So Always have your end-user in mind while creating a product.
 Never stop trying to understand your target users.

 Collecting information on customers and creating a fictitious representation can seem tiresome.
 But the benefits you get from it are huge.
 So get started on your user personas and create products that satisfy your user’s needs and pain points.

 User personas are used to create a summarized version of information collected on a customer segment that can help provide customized products and marketing services to the customers.
 This semi-fictional representation helps brands create products that focus on the user’s needs.

 UX persona is a semi-fictional character that serves to represent your target audience.

 Personas are very useful UX tools that help you better understand your target audience and adjust your design choices accordingly.